aws-samples/cdk-deploy-glue-jobs-with-shared-utils/README.md

 ## Testing

-This example comes with a test script to download Ol' Faithful geyser data and uplooad it to an S3 Bucket created by this stack.
+This example comes with a test script to download Ol' Faithful geyser data and upload it to an S3 Bucket created by this stack.
 Then there are two Glue Jobs.
 One will take the downloaded CSV data and convert it to Apache ORC format, the other will read the ORC data and write to a DynamoDB table created by the CDK.